-This crescent moon tattoo is depicted in the colors of a sunset with a black cat sitting on its bottom tip.
+This crescent moon tattoo features the colors of a sunset, with a black cat sitting on its bottom tip.
 Adding a cat increases the symbolism, as they tend to be associated with witchcraft or goddesses.

 Crescent Moon with Lily Flowers

-In this moon and flower tattoo, the crescent is depicted with thin line art with dots on either tip for shading.
-The lilies affixed to the bottom emphasize the femininity and divinity of the moon.
+In this moon and flower tattoo, the crescent features thin line art with dots on either tip for shading.
+The lilies at the bottom emphasize the beauty and divinity of the moon.

 Single Flower Crescent Moon

-The beauty is in the simplicity of a single flower and tiny crescent moon.
+The beauty is in the simplicity with a single flower and tiny crescent moon.
 Faded shading and crisp lines give this tattoo an inky, illustrated style.

-Vasquez recommends doing the research and finding someone who specializes and can interpret your ideas.
+Vasquez recommends doing the research and finding someone who specializes in what you want and can interpret your ideas.

 Mandala Lace Floral Moon

-This floral crescent moon is a great way of showing how customizable the tattoo can be.
-By adding a unique mix of embellishments like mandala lace or lotus flowers, the tattoo is a super personalized piece of art.
+This floral crescent moon is a great way of showing how customizable tattoos like this can be.
+By adding a unique mix of embellishments like mandala lace or lotus flowers, a tattoo becomes a personalized piece of art.

 Crescent Moon With a Rose

-This moon looks like what you might see in the night sky.
-Rather than a hard outline surrounding the entire crescent shape, we see a defined outer edge and a more realistic-looking fade of textured black, white, and grey.
+This crescent moon tattoo looks like what you might see in the night sky.
+Rather than a hard outline surrounding the entire crescent shape, we see a defined outer edge and a more realistic-looking fade of textured black, white, and gray.
 The rose stands out with its crisp outlines.